WildernessLabs/Meadow.Project.Samples/README.md

     <tr>
         <td>
             <img src="Design/MeadowBleLed.png"/><br/>
-            Control a RGB LED with Meadow and Xamarin using Bluetooth</br>
+            Control a RGB LED with Meadow and MAUI using Bluetooth</br>
             <a href="https://www.hackster.io/wilderness-labs/control-an-rgb-led-via-bluetooth-with-meadow-and-xamarin-9b2af3">Hackster</a> | <a href="Source/Hackster/Bluetooth/MeadowBleLed/">Source Code</a>
         </td>
         <td>
             <img src="Design/MeadowBleServo.png"/><br/>
-            Control a Servo with Meadow and Xamarin using Bluetooth</br>
+            Control a Servo with Meadow and MAUI using Bluetooth</br>
             <a href="https://www.hackster.io/wildernesslabs/control-a-servo-via-bluetooth-with-meadow-and-xamarin-57940a">Hackster</a> | <a href="Source/Hackster/Bluetooth/MeadowBleServo/">Source Code</a>
         </td>
         <td>